DaAlbrecht/parking-garage/documentation/latex-pdf/content/index.md

 </div>
 ```

-This layout can be imported into any svelte component and allows to style the components fast.
+This layout can be imported into any svelte component and allows styling the components fast.

 The landing page for the admin UI is `/admin`